Pre-Departure Student Guide

 • Pocket money (in cash)

-• Printed copy of your form 1-2
+• Printed and signed copy of your I-20 Form

 • Any prescription medicines that you take